wordswords/dotfiles/README.md

 4. Up cursor to toggle the file browser/NERDTree buffer.
 5. ‘>>’ and ‘<<’ to adjust indentation.
 6. ‘]s’ and ‘[s’ to browse through spelling errors/grammar errors in text modes such as raw text and markdown.
-7. 'K' to bring up documentation on the current term.
+7. 'K' to bring up documentation on the current term and use the mousewheel to scroll the info.
 8. 'gd' to go to the definition of function or class.
 9. ':G <git command>' to run a git command via vim-fugative, for example git diff, git add
 10. Use '/' and s and start typing to quickly jump to a certain term across all open buffers.
 11. Use 'u' to go up a root directory on nerdtree.
 12. Use '<F12>' to toggle distraction-free writing mode.
+13. Use ':Format' to format a buffer by the coc language server's prettifer, where it exists.
+14. The <Leader> key is set to '\' - use it to access a whole lot of extra coc options.
+15. Type :Wordy<space><tab> to use the Wordy proofreading tool to check for poor words while writing, then use ]s and [s.

 # Modifying